MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/get-best-of-standard-dataflows.md

 > ![Delete rows that no longer exists.](media/get-best-of-standard-dataflows/delete-rows-not-exist.png)

 > [!NOTE]
-> Standard V2 Dataflows rely on the createdon and modifiedon fields in order to remove rows that dont exist in the dataflows output, from the destination table.
-If those columns do not exist in the destination table, records will not be deleted.
+> Standard V2 dataflows rely on the **createdon** and **modifiedon** fields in order to remove rows that don't exist in the dataflows output, from the destination table.
+If those columns don't exist in the destination table, records aren't deleted.

 ## Known limitations